 James A. Rogers Library - Named for the first chair of the State College Board of Trustees, the library opened in December 1971.
 The building was expanded in 1988 by adding a wing named for the first director of the library, J. Mitchell Reames.
-The library houses a collection of over 415,000 volumes and over 860 print journal subscriptions and provides access to over 21,000 e-journals, 33,000 e-books, and 80 electronic databases providing access to information from almost anywhere.
+The library houses a collection of more than 415,000 volumes, 837 print journal subscriptions and provides access to 34,000 e-journals, more than 150,000 e-books, and 107 electronic databases providing access to information from almost anywhere.
 Membership in PASCAL, the statewide academic library consortium, provides access to millions of articles and to a statewide virtual library at over 10 million volumes.
-The library seats 600, contains 77,000 square feet and is open 85 hours a week.
+The library seats 475, contains 77,000 square feet and is open 85.5 hours a week.

 Walter Douglas Smith University Center - Named for the first president of FMU, this facility was occupied in 1974.
-The complex provides comprehensive facilities for student activities and services including the offices of Student Affairs, Athletics, Dean of Students, Student Life, Campus Recreation Services, Career Development, Multicultural Student Affairs, and Army ROTC.
-It also provides space for meetings, social activities, recreation and athletic programs (including a 2,547-seat gymnasium, racquetball courts, weight/fitness room, game room, and swimming pool), and the Patriot Bookstore.
+The complex provides comprehensive facilities for student activities and services including the offices of Student Affairs, Athletics, Dean of Students, Student Life, Student Newspaper, Campus Recreation Services, Career Development, Multicultural Student Affairs, and Army ROTC.
+It also provides space for meetings, social activities, recreation and athletic programs (including a 2,547-seat gymnasium, racquetball courts, weight/fitness rooms, game room, and swimming pool), and the Patriot Bookstore.